CricketBr/Crickets-Shorthand-Site/cr-shorthand-course-3.md

 If your book says to just read, then it's your choice whether to do that or start copying.
 An extra bookmark is useful.
 Place one bookmark where you are copying, and another where you are reading ahead while waiting for the kids to finish soccer practice.

 > Many books have optional rules.
 Use the ones that make sense for you, but look at all of them before deciding.
 Sometime a short word spelled out is the brief form for an important longer word.
 Sometimes an archaic word is used so often in the practice material that you learn it without trying.{.aside}

+If a rule causes repeated problems, practice a list of words that use that and related rules. zzz reorganize

+Some systems have more than one book.
+Ask other writers about the differences.
+Some have better descriptions or examples of the rules, or more reading material, or more brief forms, or go off in their own direction.
+Some have separate books for teachers.
+Some change some of the rules.
+Using two books at once can help, but it can also be confusing.

+### Brief Forms

+Only use the brief forms and phrases in the book.
+Students often try to create more, which increases hesitation and confusion, with no net benefit in speed.

+Hesitation loses more speed than a few more strokes.
+See [Klein's Motion Picture Study](#motion-picture-study-by-klein) for evidence.

+When you finish the theory, experiment with phrases that might be useful. *Gregg Shorthand Phrasebook* and *Phrases of Gregg Simplified* group phrases into families, which will be useful for all systems.

 ### Personal Reference Binder